YouTube, Disney Interactive strike content alliance

-Google Inc's YouTube and Walt Disney Co's interactive arm have formed a partnership to bring videos geared toward families to the Web.
+Google Inc's YouTube and Walt Disney Co's interactive arm have formed a partnership to bring videos geared towards families to the Web.

 The alliance, announced on Monday, will provide co-branded videos produced by Disney on both its Disney.com website and YouTube early next year.